Religious violence: Islam

-Islam has been associated with violence in a variety of contexts, especially in the context of Jihad.
+Islam has been associated with violence in a variety of contexts, including in the context of punishment of apostasy in Islam, sectarian violence among Muslims, Jihadism and Islamic terrorism.
 In Arabic, the word jihād translates into English as "struggle".
 Jihad appears in the Qur'an and frequently in the idiomatic expression "striving in the way of Allah (al-jihad fi sabil Allah)".
 The context of the word can be seen in its usage in Arabic translations of the New Testament such as in 2 Timothy 4:7 where St. Paul expresses keeping the faith after many struggles.
 A person engaged in jihad is called a mujahid; the plural is mujahideen.
 Jihad is an important religious duty for Muslims.
 A minority among the Sunni scholars sometimes refer to this duty as the sixth pillar of Islam, though it occupies no such official status.
 In Twelver Shi'a Islam, however, Jihad is one of the ten Practices of the Religion.

 For some the Quran seem to endorse unequivocally to violence.
 On the other hand, some scholars argue that such verses of the Quran are interpreted out of context.

 According to a study from Gallup, most Muslims understand the word "Jihad" to mean individual struggle, not something violent or militaristic.
 Muslims use the word in a religious context to refer to three types of struggles: an internal struggle to maintain faith, the struggle to improve the Muslim society, or the struggle in a holy war.
 The prominent British orientalist Bernard Lewis argues that in the Qur'an and the hadith jihad implies warfare in the large majority of cases.
 In a commentary of the hadith Sahih Muslim, entitled al-Minhaj, the medieval Islamic scholar Yahya ibn Sharaf al-Nawawi stated that "one of the collective duties of the community as a whole (fard kifaya) is to lodge a valid protest, to solve problems of religion, to have knowledge of Divine Law, to command what is right and forbid wrong conduct".

 According to Irfan Omar, Islam has a history of nonviolence and negotiation when dealing with conflicts: for instance, early Muslims experienced 83 conflicts with non-Muslims and only 4 of these ended up in armed conflict.

-Terrorism and Islam
+Terrorism in Islam

 In western societies the term jihad is often translated as "holy war".
 Scholars of Islamic studies often stress the fact that these two terms are not synonymous.
 Muslim authors, in particular, tend to reject such an approach, stressing the non-militant connotations of the word.